mrhmouse/nl/README.md

 `nl`
 ======
-This repository hosts an _in-progress_ interpreter for a homebrewed Lisp-1 with dynamic scope and a minimal set of datatypes.
+This repository hosts an _abandoned_ interpreter for a homebrewed Lisp-1 with dynamic scope and a minimal set of datatypes.

+Why is it abandoned?
+I wanted to try something with one more type, since the `nil` type seemed wasteful..

 The name stands for "nil lisp" or "not a lisp" and might change at some point -- it was just the first